-Symptoms, course of the disease
+Symptoms and course of the disease

 - Age over 65

-- Chronic lung disease (COPD)
+- Chronic lung diseases (COPD)

 - Chronic liver and kidney diseases